Locomotive Acts: Background

-The Highway Act 1835 and subsequent acts (Public Health Act 1875 (38 & 39 Vict. c.
-55), Local Government Act 1888 and Local Government Act 1894) attempted to find satisfactory methods of maintaining roads since the UK turnpike trust system had failed following the UK railway boom.
+The Highway Act 1835 (5 & 6 Will.
+4. c.
+50) and subsequent acts (Public Health Act 1875 (38 & 39 Vict. c.
+55), Local Government Act 1888 (51 & 52 Vict. c.
+41) and Local Government Act 1894(56 & 57 Vict. c.
+73)) attempted to find satisfactory methods of maintaining roads since the UK turnpike trust system had failed following the UK railway boom.

 New steam powered road locomotives, some up to 9 feet (2.7 m) wide and weighing 14 tons, were alleged to damage the highway while they were being propelled at "high speeds" of up to 10 mph.

 However, there is evidence that the steam carriages' brakes and their wide tyres caused less damage to the roads than horse-drawn carriages because of the absence of horses' hooves striking the road and wheels which did not lock and drag.
 It has been claimed that the restrictions in the earlier act were advocated by those with interests in the UK railway industry and horse-drawn carriages.

 In addition to any concerns about the state of the roads, by the 1860s, there was concern that the widespread use of traction engines, such as road locomotives and agricultural engines, would endanger the safety of the public.
 It was feared that engines and their trailers might cause fatal accidents, scare horses, block narrow lanes, and disturb the locals by operating at night.
 Although all of these fears were justified and were soon realized, there was a gradual acceptance of the machines as they became more common in commerce.

 Similar 'Red Flag' legislation was enacted in some states in the United States.